 Several waste properties must be considered to determine whether it exhibits reactivity.
-These properties include a representative sample of the waste (1) being normally unstable and readily undergoing a violent change without detonation; (2) reacting violently with water; (3) forming potentially explosive mixtures with water; (4) generating toxic gases, fumes, or vapors at concentrations sufficient to present a danger to human health or the environment when mixed with water; (5) containing cyanide or sulfide which when exposed to pH conditions between 2 and 12.5 can generate toxic gases, vapors, or fumes at concentrations sufficient to present a danger to human health or the environment; (6) being readily capable of detonation or explosive reaction if it is subjected to a strong initiating source or if heated under confinement; (7) being readily capable of detonation or explosive.
+These properties include a representative sample of the waste (1) being normally unstable and readily undergoing a violent change without detonation; (2) reacting violently with water; (3) forming potentially explosive mixtures with water; (4) generating toxic gases, fumes, or vapors at concentrations sufficient to present a danger to human health or the environment when mixed with water; (5) containing cyanide or sulfide which when exposed to pH conditions between 2 and 12.5 can generate toxic gases, vapors, or fumes at concentrations sufficient to present a danger to human health or the environment; (6) being readily capable of detonation or explosive reaction if it is subjected to a strong initiating source or if heated under confinement; (7) being readily capable of detonation or explosive decomposition or reaction at standard temperature and pressure; and (8) being a forbidden explosive.
 These properties deal primarily with the energetics of the waste or generation of toxic gases from the waste.